 If it’s your first time hitchhiking and you’re particularly nervous about it, try hitching with someone else who’s done it before.
 This is a fantastic way to learn the ropes and get more comfortable.
 While it might be more difficult to get someone to stop for two hitchhikers, it will always be a bit safer.
 I’m not saying not to go alone, but if you’re worried about safety, hitchhiking with a friend might be a good way to start out.

 My average wait time while hitchhiking across the United States was about an hour.
-But there were some days when it took two to three hours or more.
+But there were some days when it took 2–3 hours or more.
 You must be prepared to wait in one spot for at least a few hours.
 However, there were also many times when I was picked up after only 15 minutes.
 You just never know how long it will take.

 If you’re in a particularly bad spot, it might take days to get picked up, which happened to me once outside Denver.
 I spent two nights in a motel waiting to get out of there.
 Are you getting sick of waiting?
 Maybe take a break and go do something else to break up the time.
 Having camping gear with you can help in these situations too.
 Walking a few miles to the next exit or catching a taxi to a better location are also options.